-Children Are Proven to Be More Vulnerable to the Illusory Truth Effect
+Children Are More Vulnerable to the Illusory Truth Effect

 Intensifying this even more, a key point revealed in recent research shows the illusory truth effect may be more powerful when individuals are distracted or tired.
-A child within the throes of a high conflict divorce may experience bot, making a child more vulnerable to the facts directed at them.
+A child within the throes of a high-conflict divorce may experience both, making a child more vulnerable to the facts directed at them.

 Why are the lies harmful to your child?
 Children are not emotionally equipped to differentiate the illusory truth from lies.
 More importantly, parents are purposefully altering their children’s lives.
 All children have a right to enjoy a caring, kind, and loving relationship with both parents, and they too are entitled to the opportunity to parent and protect their child.

 Add A Comment